Rudy Giuliani Says Robert Mueller ‘Shouldn’t Do A Comey’

 “You don’t want another repeat of the 2016 election where you get contrary reports at the end and you don’t know how it affected the election,” he told the New York Times last month.

-Giuliani pointed out that the report of Michael Horowitz, the Justice Department’s inspector general, would be scathing regarding former FBI director, James Comey’s leadership of the bureau.
+Giuliani pointed out that the report of Michael Horowitz, the Justice Department’s inspector general, would be scathing regarding former FBI director James Comey’s leadership of the bureau.

-The report of Horowitz, the IG in the Justice Department, will confirm that Comey acted improperly with regard to the Hillary Clinton investigation, as well as the Trump investigation, he said.
+Horowitz’s report will confirm that Comey acted improperly with regard to the Hillary Clinton investigation as well as the Trump investigation.

 “A lot of the agents in the New York office, not from them directly, but from former agents, retired agents, that they really believe Comey was the worst director in the history of the FBI, certainly the most dishonest,” Giuliani added.